cstorey/chain-replication-experiment/NOTES.md

  * Move the client request tracking logic into a ClientProxy object
  * Replace use of `mio::Token` in the `Replica` with a logical description of it's relationship, eg: `Upstream`, `Downstream`.
 Or at least...

+ * The replica has to process client inputs differently from replica messages because each message has a sequence number attached; and currently, the replica knows that.
+ * We could have an "upstream" port(slot) that is either a ClientProxy, or an upstream peer connection.
+ * Similarly, we could shift ReplRole logic out of the replica, and consider the downstream as either a downstream peer or a terminating app model.

 Express interfaces in terms of messages; tell-don't-ask style.
 So:

  * Define a trait for Upstream/downstream messages